post-op/chatgpt-release/README.md

 ## Requirements

-This action requires an OpenAI token in the environment variable OPENAI_TOKEN
+This action requires an OpenAI token in the environment variable OPENAI_API_KEY

 ## Usage